vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 ![](https://i.imgur.com/2GIq2Ep.png)

-The idea is to remove this commands that are not necessary to come by default, i.e., `vtex lighthouse` and `vtex test`.
-Eventually the user will need to use some of this extra commands, so just import to your own CLI.
+The idea is to remove commands that are not necessary to be included on toolbelt by default, e.g., `vtex lighthouse` and `vtex test`.
+If the user eventually needs to use some of these extra commands, he/she can just add the desired command to its local CLI.

-We can also have a library with all the possible commands that the user can import such as [Adobe I/O CLI](https://github.com/adobe/aio-cli).
+In order to provide discoverability of possible commands the user can import a library can be created with all commands approved by VTEX (inspired in  [Adobe I/O CLI](https://github.com/adobe/aio-cli)), this way the users will have a curated list of safe commands to install locally.

 ![](https://i.imgur.com/TXS0MmO.png)